Courses

 • SPH EP 816: A Guided Epidemiologic Study

 Graduate Prerequisites: (SPHEP714 & SPHBS723) or SPH BS 730 or SPH PH 760 or SPH BS 805 or SPH BS 835; AND consent o f the instructor. - This course prepares students to conduct original epidemiologic studies and write scholarly articles to disseminate their findings.
 It also equips students with skills for broader scientific communication and for reading published articles more efficiently and critically.
 Through lectures, discussions, written assignments, and oral presentations, students develop etiologic research questions, conduct literature reviews, perform data analyses using a real-world dataset.
 They will learn how to structure and write each section of a scientific manuscript and apply principles for concise and clear writing.
 The final project involves integrating all sections into a complete paper for journal submission.
-This seminar spans from the second half of the Fall Semester (EP816) to the first half of the Spring Semester (PH880).
+This is a two-semester course sequence.
+EP 816 (second half of Fall) and PH 880 (first half of Spring) together constitute a single, integrated research experience.
+Students enrolling in EP 816 are expected to commit to completing both semesters.

 • SPH EP 850: Applications of Intermediate Epidemiology